tus/tus-node-server/packages/s3-store/README.md

 ### `options.maxConcurrentPartUploads`

 This setting determines the maximum number of simultaneous part uploads to an S3 storage service.
 The default value is 60.
-This default is chosen in conjunction with the typical partSize of 8MiB, aiming for an effective transfer rate of approximately 480MiB/s.
+This default is chosen in conjunction with the typical partSize of 8MiB, aiming for an effective transfer rate of 3.84Gbit/s.

 **Considerations:**
 The ideal value for maxConcurrentPartUploads varies based on your `partSize` and the upload bandwidth to your S3 bucket.
 A larger partSize means less overall upload bandwidth available for other concurrent uploads.